tamu-datathon-org/giovanni/REPOSITORY_DOCUMENTATION.md

 **Port:** 3004

-**⚠️ Overlap Concern:** Both `nextjs` and `event-website` serve similar purposes as event websites.
+**⚠️ Overlap Concern:** Both `team-website` and `event-website` serve similar purposes as event websites.
 Need clarification on their distinct roles.

 ---